In shown results, Dialog Insight divides delivery errors in 2 big categories:

 Dialog Insight manages these two types of errors as follows:

 - Permanent errors are immediately logged as delivery errors (bounces).

 - Temporary errors cause the message to be placed in queue so that delivery will be attempted again later.

 - If the message cannot be delivered within reasonable time (usually about within 4 days), it will be in error.

 From the sender's point of view, whether the error is soft or had does not really matter; what matters the most is whether the email address is valid, because an invalid address causes the contact to be placed in quarantine.

 Quarantine is a temporary status given to a contact that prevents messages to be sent to him/her, without however deactivating or unsubscribing the contact permanently.
 The contact's preferences and subscriptions remain valid, and correcting the email address, either by import, change request or directly in the contact's profile, will lift the quarantine to make the contact eligible again to receive messages.

-For more information, see what is the quarantine process and how to configure quarantine option on delivery errors.
+For more information, see what is the quarantine process.